SanjanPiya/AppRTC-iOS/README.md

 ##WebRTC-Security
 - Security Considerations http://webrtc-security.github.io/

-##Bugs
-- (setup) sound cannot be disabled from phone while broadcasting sound
-- calling the phone - video does not appear instantly (after a shake it comes)
-- calling from the phone - video appears full and after shake the small vindow comes too
-- after stopping a call a user cannot be called again.
-Signalling is looking for sessions which do not exist anymore.
-It's not clear why it does so.

 ##Nice2Haves
 - (setup) try multi URL selection list for urls and setups (for development, integration, productionq)